epfl-ada/ada-2022-project-toestewbrr/README.md

 * General analysis:
   * character meta-analysis
   * add first plot for the name clusters
   * Move description to load data
+* CoreNLP
+  * example of what we can extract from core nlp directly
+  * extract characteristic from an example (marg)
+  * extract relationship from an example (ant)
+  * look at all words in all summaries : verbs (subj and obj), nouns
+* Word2Vec (hugo)
+  * get all love related words and gives you how significant